-Filinvest REIT Corp.
-(FILRT, formerly CPI) entered into a service agreement with FDC Retail Electricity Sales whereby CPI shall engage and pay the services rendered by the latter to provide the electricity requirements of its facilities.
+FILRT entered into a service agreement with FDC Retail Electricity Sales whereby FILRT shall engage and pay the services rendered by the latter to provide the electricity requirements of its facilities.

-FRC also entered into a service agreement with Professional Operations Maintenance Experts Incorporated. whereby CPI shall engage and pay the services rendered by the latter to operate and maintain its equipment and premises.
+FILRT also entered into a service agreement with Professional Operations Maintenance Experts Incorporated, whereby FILRT shall engage and pay the services rendered by the latter to operate and maintain its equipment and premises.

-FRC also entered into a service agreement with its affiliate, Parking Pro, Inc., to operate and maintain the its parking facilities.
+FILRT also entered into a service agreement with its affiliate, Parking Pro, Inc., to operate and maintain the its parking facilities.

 - f.
-The compensation of key management personnel consists of short-term employee salaries and benefits amounting to P16.79 million for the six months ended June 30, 2022.
-Post-employment benefits of key management personnel amounted to P3.36 million for the six months ended June 30, 2022. - g.
-Leases with related parties Group as lessor Chroma Hospitality, Inc. (CHI) office lease with FILRT CHI leases the office space from FILRT.
+The compensation of key management personnel consists of short-term employee salaries and benefits amounting to P19.98 million for the six months ended December 31, 2022.
+Post-employment benefits of key management personnel amounted to P3.87 million for the six months ended June 30, 2023. - g.
+Leases with related parties Group as lessor Chroma Hospitality, Inc. leases its office from FILRT.
 The lease term is 10 years, renewable by another 5 years upon mutual agreement by the parties. - h.
-Leases with related parties Group as lessee The Group has several land lease transactions with related parties: - Mall lease with FAI The Parent Company, as lessee, entered into a lease agreement with FAI on a portion of the land area occupied by the Festival Supermall and its Expansion.
-The lease term will expire on September 30, 2056. - Land lease with FAI The Parent Company, as lessee, entered into a lease agreement with FAI for a portion of land area occupied by a third party lessee.
-The lease term will expire on December 31, 2034. - 3.
-FCMI lease with FMI
+Leases with related parties Group as lessee The Group has several land lease transactions with related parties:

+1. Mall lease with FAI

+The Parent Company, as lessee, entered into a lease agreement with FAI on a portion of the land area occupied by the Festival Supermall and its Expansion.
+The lease term will expire on September 30, 2056.

+2. Land lease with FAI

+The Parent Company, as lessee, entered into a lease agreement with FAI for a portion of land area occupied by a third-party lessee.
+The lease term will expire on December 31, 2034.

+3. FCMI lease with FMI